 After selecting File -> Start, the 'hergaph' program should display a waveform as shown above.
 If you don't see this, verify that you have connected your inputs to your outputs correctly.
-Also, as already stated you must have successfully loaded the correct HERON-IO5V bit-stream for example 2.
-Verify that the "Done" LED on the HERON-IO5V is switched off and the User LED4 is flashing slowly.
+Also, as already stated you must have successfully loaded the correct HERON-IO2 bit-stream for example 2.
+Verify that the "Done" LED on the HERON-IO2 is switched off and the User LED4 is flashing slowly.

-Selecting "Control \rightarrow function2" will execute function2 while the program is running, which will recalculate the values for the DAC RAM to be identical square waves.
+Selecting "Control $\rightarrow$ function2" will execute function2, which will re-calculate the values for the DAC RAM to be identical square waves.
 It then sets a semaphore that indicates to the loop in function0 that the DAC RAM should be updated.
 The Host writes the pattern to the RAM in the FPGA once and the DACs "play" the data continuously at 100Mhz.